Output Impedance Diffusion into Lossy Power Lines: Abstract

 \section{Abstract}

 Output impedances are inherent elements of power sources in the electrical grids.
 In this paper, we give an answer to the following question: What is the effect of output impedances on the inductivity of the power network?
-To address this question, we propose a measure to evaluate the inductivity of the power grid.
-By exploiting this measure together with the algebraic connectivity of the network topology, one can tune the output impedances in order to impose a desired level of inductivity on the power system.
-Results show that the more ``connected" the network is, the more the output impedances diffuse into the network.
+To address this question, we propose a measure to evaluate the inductivity of a power grid, and we compute this measure for various types of output impedances.
+Following this computation, it turns out that network inductivity highly depends on the algebraic connectivity of the network.
+By exploiting the derived expressions of the proposed measure, one can tune the output impedances in order to enforce a desired level of inductivity on the power system.
+Furthermore, the results show that the more ``connected" the network is, the more the output impedances diffuse into the network.
+Finally, using Kron reduction, we provide examples that demonstrate the utility and validity of the method.

 \IEEEkeywordsname{Index Terms}